 Each assignment will have a specific due date and time.
 The assignments are expected to be turned in by that time on that date.
-For the late assignments, each student will be given a total of three grace days (whole or partial) for the whole semester.
+For the late assignments, each student will be given a total of two grace days (whole or partial) for the whole semester.
 Once these late days have been exhausted, no late assignments will be accepted.
-As an example, if Student A submits her/his 1st assignment 29 hours late, s/he will have used two late days and have only one day left.
+As an example, if Student A submits her/his 1st assignment 19 hours late, s/he will have used one late day and have only one day left.
 If Students A then submits her/his 2nd assignment 5 hours late, s/he will have used her/his remaining late day.
 If Student A submits her/his 3rd assignment 1 minute late, this assignment will not be accepted.

 You should upload your homework using the online submission form before the deadline.
-If a hardcopy (printer output) is requested, you should turn it in also before the deadline.
 Check the homework description carefully about what is required in a submission.
 Homework grades will be posted to the STARS system.
 You can get feedback about your homework from the TA during office hours.